amantumalaikatihi/Hostinger/README.md

 - The promotion is still active (limited-time deals)
 - You are purchasing a **new hosting plan (not renewal)**

-This extra discount is **automatically applied at checkout**, without entering any code manually.
+This extra discount is **automatically applied at checkout**, without requiring manual code entry.

 👉 [New User Offer Hostinger 20% Off Discount](https://www.hostinger.com/in?REFERRALCODE=OFFER20APPLY)